 Changing Face of Classroom Management

-For as long as students attend classes, teachers have always had to monitor and discourage negative interactions in the classroom.
+For as long as students have been going to classes, teachers have always had to monitor and discourage negative interactions in the classroom.
 In this case, negative interactions revolve around bullying, fighting, and such like behavior.
 What is more, teachers had and still have to ensure that all students comply with acceptable norms.
 Nevertheless, significant changes have taken place in this regard.
-Today, the teacher has to put more focus on:
+Toda, the teacher has to put more focus on:

 - Analyzing and coordinating student social interactions